EXPLQIT/r.drumkit_scraper/README.md

   ```
 # Notes:

+- If you stop the script for whatever reason and run the script again, it wont download previously downloaded packs.
+A downloaded_urls.txt file will be created upon running the script for the first time, it'll log the links that'll already be downloaded so I wouldn't
+  delete the download_urls.txt file unless you want it to re-download all the packs again.
 - It wont download every link in the subreddit, it'll bypass links that are problematic for the most part.
 - If it seems like it's getting hung up on something, give it a few minutes, it'll eventually start up again.
 - I played with the time_filter, changing it to month, week, or day and it didn't seem to function properly (haven't quite figured that out yet).